Welcome to PACER: Post-Adoption Center for Education and Research.

 Become a Member of PACERReasons why your Membership Donation is Important

-- To support our educational and outreach efforts to inform lay persons, professionals, and adoption triad/constellation members – adoptees, first/birth parents, adoptive parents, and their families – about the lifetime affects of relinquishment, loss, and adoption.
+- To support our community and outreach efforts to inform lay persons, professionals, and adoption triad/constellation members – adoptees, first/birth parents, adoptive parents, and their families – about the lifelong affects of relinquishment, loss, trauma, and adoption.

 - To support our unique and special advocacy work on behalf of triad/constellation members that only PACER provides in Northern California.
 All of our educators, group facilitator leaders, and board members have been personally affected by adoption, loss, and relinquishment.